-Individual counseling allows an individual to explore concerns with an objective counselor in order to work toward goals established by the student.
-Counseling Support Services offers brief counseling, generally 12 sessions, and sessions are scheduled for 50 minutes, primarily on a weekly basis.
-However, the number and frequency of sessions vary and are determined based on student need and counselor availability.
+Individual counseling, available to full-time students, allows an individual to explore concerns with an objective counselor in order to work toward goals established by the student.
+Counseling Support Services offers brief counseling, generally 15 sessions, and sessions are scheduled for 50 minutes, primarily on a weekly basis.
+However, the number and frequency of sessions vary and are determined based on student need and counselor recommendation and availability.

 Counseling groups are developed to meet the needs of individuals in the student body who are interested in this type of counseling experience.
 Student interest initiates the development of counseling groups.
 Group counseling involves regular meetings with a small group of individuals and a counselor.
 Members work toward understanding and resolving personal concerns in the group context.
 Groups usually focus on a specific topic and typically meet weekly.
 The structure of the group may be time-limited or ongoing, depending on its purpose.
 Group services are available to all North Park students on an unlimited basis.

 Black Student Support Group

 In partnership with the Office of Diversity & Intercultural Life, Counseling Support Services and Residence Life & Housing the Black Student Support Group is led by Black Professional Counselors and occurs virtually on Sundays at 4pm beginning Sunday, September 6, 2020 .
 This group aims to support Black students experiencing racial trauma while navigating daily life as a college student.
 The group will be a time for connecting, expressing, mourning, processing, and healing.
 To access the link for the session contact RD Raevhann Rush.

 Spring 2021 Groups